 - ½ cup tahini hulled

-- ½ cup cold water (it may be less or more – see Cook’s note)
+- ½ cup cold water (it may be less or more – see notes)

 - salt to season

-To make the Tahini sauce; place Tahini, lemon juice, crushed garlic into a bowl.
-Whisk adding water 1 tablespoon at a time (the consistency of this is similar to thickened cream before whipping).
+To make the tahini sauce: place tahini, lemon juice, and crushed garlic into a bowl.
+Whisk while adding water one tablespoon at a time.
 Season with salt.

 Drizzle tahini over baked eggplants.
 Sprinkle pine nuts all over.
 Garnish with parsley and pomegranates if available.